 Youth who do not receive therapeutic interventions to alleviate the symptoms of ODD often face a number of challenges in several areas of their lives.
 Within a school setting, children and adolescents with oppositional defiant disorder may receive disciplinary action from school personnel for acting out or being disrespectful towards others.
 With regards to social interactions with peers, young people with ODD may have a hard time forming relationships with youth their own age because of their difficulty in interpreting social cues.
 At home, children and adolescents with oppositional defiant disorder often have increased levels of conflict with loved ones, especially in situations in which caregivers attempt to cease problematic disobedient behaviors.
 By engaging in treatment for ODD, a young person can come to understand why certain behaviors are unacceptable or inappropriate.
 Additionally, caregivers can learn ways of helping their child at home so that the emotional and behavioral disturbances that are cornerstone to this condition do not continue to cause a great deal of disruption.

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of oppositional defiant disorder with the respect and dignity that they deserve.
+At Cross Creek Hospital, an oppositional defiant disorder treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of oppositional defiant disorder with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who are engaged in services at Cross Creek Hospital: